bmjoy/NEOColorPicker/README.md

 Currently, it supports RGB, HSV, HSL and the HTML/hexadecimal codes.

 ## Installation
-**This project requires the [NEO Utils](https://github.com/NelsonWilliam/NEOUtils/) 1.1 or superior to be previously installed in the Unity Project.**
+All you have to do is download the latest NEO Color Picker .unitypackage from the [Releases](https://github.com/NelsonWilliam/NEOColorPicker/releases/) page and drag it into your project.

-With NEO Utils already installed, all you have to do is download the latest NEO Color Picker .unitypackage from the [Releases](https://github.com/NelsonWilliam/NEOColorPicker/releases/) page and drag it into your project.
+*Note.: This includes [NEO Utils](https://github.com/NelsonWilliam/NEOUtils/) 1.1 and may overwrite any previously installed version.
+If you want to use a more recent version of NEO Utils, install it after installing NEO Color Picker.**

 ## Usage
 To add the color picker to a scene, just drag the Color Picker prefab (found in the Prefabs folder) into a Canvas.
 The color picker will appear white and without the slides in the Editor – that's fine, the sliders are created at runtime.
 You can easily modify the UI elements to suit your needs.